 Get your skills recognised

-The Personal Skills Award (PSA) is a programme designed to help you develop, recognise and articulate your skills.
-There are two ways to complete the award: you can either take accredited skills modules or get involved in extra-curricular activities.
+The Personal Skills Award (PSA) is a unique employability programme exclusively for University of Birmingham undergraduates.
+Open to first, penultimate and final year students, there are three ways to complete the award: you can either complete innovative online courses, undertake accredited skills modules or get involved in extra-curricular activities on and off campus.

-Registration will be open from the start of Welcome Week.
+Enrolment will open at the beginning of Welcome Week.

 The Birmingham Project is one of the University of Birmingham’s most exciting and innovative projects exclusively for undergraduate first year students.